Eumundi railway station: History

 The station today consists of one platform with a steel shelter.
 In 2009, the platform was extended with scaffolding and plywood materials.
 Initially intended as an interim arrangement until a permanent extension was built, the temporary platform remained until December 2019.
 A permanent reconstruction of the platform commenced in May 2019 and was completed by December 2019.
 Eumundi, unlike most other stations on the line, doesn't have a passing loop, although these exists a few kilometres north and south of the station.

 Services

-Eummundi is serviced by two daily City network services in each direction.
+Eummundi is serviced by two daily Citytrain network services in each direction.

 Services by platform

 Transport links

-Sunbus' routes 630 and 631 Noosa Junction to Nambour station serve Eumundi station.
+Kinetic Sunshine Coast bus routes 630 and 631 Noosa Junction to Nambour station serve Eumundi station.